 This is an active Deep Dive and we welcome your contributions!
 If you are currently involved or planning research activities on Urban Malaria please contact MESA (firstname.lastname@example.org) or add your project to the database.

-Malaria is a disease of poverty and mainly transmitted in rural areas where malaria vector finds conducive environment for breeding.
+Malaria is a disease of poverty and is mainly transmitted in rural areas where the malaria vector finds a conducive environment for breeding.

 This deep dive aims to review the current landscape of research in urban and semi-urban malaria by systematically collecting data of recent and ongoing research projects.